 Ph.D.
 University of California, Berkeley (2008).
-Associate Professor of Italian; Faculty Affiliate, Department of Gender & Women's Studies.
+Director of Italian Studies and Associate Professor of Italian; Faculty Affiliate, Department of Gender & Women's Studies.
 Dr. Feng specializes in late-Medieval and Renaissance Italian literature with comparative interests in Latin and Medieval-Renaissance French literature.
 Her research and teaching interests include literature and politics, Italian lyric, especially Petrarch, neo-Latin humanism (Quattrocento), Petrarchism in Italy and France, Querelle des femmes, Questione della lingua, Renaissance exemplarity, and early modern conceptions of gender performativity.

 2016-2017: Lila Wallace-Reader's Digest Fellow, Villa I Tatti, The Harvard University Center for Renaissance Studies, Florence, Italy. http://itatti.harvard.edu/people/aileen-feng

 Writing Beloveds: Humanist Petrarchism and the Politics of Gender.
 Toronto: University of Toronto Press, 2017.

 The Poetry of Burchiello (ca. 1404-1449): Deep-fried Nouns, Hunchbacked Pumpkins, and Other Nonsense.
 Trans. and notes by Fabian Alfie and Aileen A. Feng.
 Tempe, AZ: ACMRS Press, 2017.

 Rethinking Gaspara Stampa in the Canon of Renaissance Poetry.
 Ed.
 Unn Falkeid & Aileen A. Feng.
 Farnham: Ashgate, 2015.

 (now published by Routledge: https://www.routledge.com/products/9781472427069)